The Creative Arts Faculty offers a wide range of co-curricular and enrichment opportunities at Mercy Catholic College.

 Year 7 & Year 8 Drama Club

-Drama Club is an activity that seeks to develop confidence, self-esteem, communication skills, collaboration skills and interest in the dramatic arts in a fun, supportive and non-competitive environment.
+Drama Club seeks to develop confidence, self-esteem, communication skills, collaboration skills and interest in the dramatic arts in a fun, supportive and non-competitive environment.
 Students are encouraged to be creative, imaginative and collaborative.
-Skills are developed in the areas of voice, movement, improvisation, play building, scene and script work.
-Drama Club will participate in a performance which will be presented on Creative Arts night that will showcase the talent and creativity of students.
+Skills are developed in the areas of voice, movement, improvisation, playbuilding, scene and script work.
+Drama Club will participate in a performance that will showcase the talent and creativity of students

 Years 7 – 11 Musical Theatre Club

 Musical Theatre Club focuses on developing individual confidence and consolidating the performance skills of multi-talented (singing, dancing and acting) performance students.
 All classes are practical and skill-based.
-Musical Theatre Club will participate in a performance which will be presented on Creative Arts night that will showcase the talent and creativity of students.
+Musical Theatre Club will participate in a performance that will showcase the talent and creativity of students.

 Years 7 – 11 Mindfulness, Meditation and Relaxation Mindfulness

-Meditation and Relaxation classes are designed to enhance the wellbeing of students by exploring the breath, listening skills, mindfulness, movement, positive affirmations, guided meditations, self-belief, developing positive relationships, resilience and gratitude.
+Mindfulness, Meditation and Relaxation is designed to enhance the wellbeing of students by exploring the breath, listening skills, mindfulness, movement, positive affirmations, guided meditations, self-belief, developing positive relationships, resilience and gratitude.
 The classes are practical and skill-based.

 Course detail and 2020 It is Time to Shine Registration Form available here.